-This low carb star fruit cake is a keto tropical version of an upside down cake.
-Baked with coconut flour and sliced star fruit it is also a gluten free cake to enjoy too.
+Enjoy a star fruit dessert with a keto tropical version of an upside down cake.
+Baked with coconut flour and sliced star fruit, this star fruit dessert is also a gluten free cake to enjoy too.
 A taste of the tropics in a moist upside down cake.

 Traditionally, an upside-down cake is make with pineapple, but we are in low carb terroritry here and pineapple has no place.
 However, star fruit does.
 Sometimes know as Carambola, start fruit is a great low carb fruit and makes a change from berries.
 It has a high fibre content an and is great for potassium and vitamin C too.

 As well as being a low carb garnish or addition to a keto fruit salad, star fruits make a pretty addition to an upside down cake.
 This cake may be low carb but it is still an easy star fruit dessert recipe to enjoy as well as visually pleasing.

 How to make a star fruit upside down cake

 The star fruit must be ripe before you start slicing.
 The flesh should be firm but yellow in colour with a hint of green on the edges.
 If the edges are brown, don’t worry, it means that it is very ripe, and you just need to trim the edges.